- About TLA

 Where will the Institute be held?

 Maureen Sullivan and Jack Siggins are scheduled to facilitate.
 Maureen Sullivan is an organizational development consultant to libraries and other information organizations.
 She has extensive experience on organizational development, strategic planning, leadership development, introducing and managing organizational change, organization and work redesign, establishment of staff development and learning programs for today's workplace, revision of position classification and compensation systems, and the identification and development of competencies.
 Sullivan is currently on the faculty of the annual ACRL/Harvard Leadership Institute and is a professor of practice in the new Ph.D./Managerial Leadership in the Information Professions program at the Simmons College Graduate School of Library and Information Science.
 She received her MLS degree from the University of Maryland.
-Sullivan is also a past president of ACRL (Association of College and Research Libraries) and LLAMA (Library Leadership, Administration, and Management Association), and is Past President of the American Library Association in 2013-14.
+Sullivan is also a past president of ACRL (Association of College and Research Libraries) and LLAMA (Library Leadership, Administration, and Management Association), and was President of the American Library Association in 2012-13.

 Her husband, Jack Siggins, has recently retired as head of the Gelman Library at George Washington University in Washington, D.C, since 1995.
 Previously he served for ten years as Deputy University Librarian at Yale University.
 He has also held positions at the Library of Congress, the University of Maryland-College Park and the University of Chicago.
 He received a B.A. degree in Romance Languages from Princeton University, where he concentrated on Spanish and Portuguese language and culture, and graduate degrees from American University and the University of Chicago in Far Eastern Languages and Literatures and library science.
 Jack served in the U.S. Army as a Japanese Language Interpreter and as a researcher for the Defense Intelligence Agency.
 Jack has been involved in the development and integration of automation in libraries throughout his career, from the pre-OCLC period to the present.
 He has served as consultant and trainer at several academic institutions in the U.S. and around the world in the areas of strategic planning, team building, resource sharing, benchmarking, organizational restructuring, building design and personnel management.